Georgia

 • Georgia is a diverse country with a rich culture that spans from ancient times to the modern era.

-• The geography and climate of Georgia offer a unique mix of mountains, sea, and forests.
+• The geography and climate of Georgia offer a unique mix of mountains, seas, and forests.

 • The economy of Georgia is driven by agriculture, tourism, and emerging industries.

-• Georgian cuisine is a fusion of traditional and modern flavors, and Georgian wine has a rich history and unique terroir.
+• Georgian cuisine is a fusion of traditional and modern flavours, and Georgian wine has a rich history and unique terroir.

 • Georgian art, architecture, music, and dance are all vibrant and expressive traditions that are celebrated year-round.